megulus/fact_engine/README.md

 ### Setup Instructions

-Note: These instructions were tested on MacOS Version 10.14.6 running Node version 17.7.1.
+Note: These instructions were tested on MacOS Version 10.14.6 running Node version 17.7.1, and npm version 8.12.1.

-After unzipping project directory, run `npm install` in the project root directory.
+After unzipping project directory, in a terminal window navigate to project root director and  run `npm install`.

 ### Running

-In the project rood directory, run `node index.js`
+In the project root directory, run `node src/index.js`

 The four example inputs are in the examples directory.
 Add any input file you'd like to test here, and modify line 7 of index.js to use your filename.
+Currently, 'in3.txt' is hardcoded, so the contents of './examples/in3.txt' will be read and processed.

 ### Future Improvements